Search results for

 The Audio-Technica AT2020 has a tried and true cylindrical design without any vulnerable breakage points.
 Though the AT2020 won’t survive truly rough treatment, it has a metal cage and grille to absorb damage that would otherwise reach the internal electronics.
 The included carrying case is sufficiently padded, and while it’s not a good idea to start tossing your mic around like a football.
 If you drop it while it’s in the case, it probably won’t mean the end of your AT2020.
 Should your Audio-Technica mic break due to a defect in the product, you can use the warranty to get it fixed or replaced.

-When using the AT2020 to record, it’s best to place the stand on a flat, sturdy surface.
+When using the AT2020 to record, placing the stand on a flat, sturdy surface is best.
 As a static condenser, it’s very sensitive to handling noise, so try not to touch it while recording.
 Buying a shock mount to reduce noise from the floor is always a good idea.

-The Audio-Technica AT2020 comes with a warranty slip that states the limited warranty lasts for one year, but the Audio-Technica website states that it lasts for two years.
+The Audio-Technica AT2020 comes with a warranty slip that states the limited warranty lasts for one year.
+Still, the Audio-Technica website states that it lasts for two years.

 We have reached out to Audio-Technica for clarification and will update this review to clarify the warranty’s length once we hear back from a representative.
 You can also register the product so the company can contact you about recall notices and safety alerts, but registering it is not required for warranty eligibility.